DevMountain/Continuum/README.md

 5. Add a `createPostWith` function that takes an image parameter as a `UIImage`, a caption as a `String`, and a completion closure which takes in a `Result<Post?, PostError>` and returns `Void`.
 6. The function will need to initialize a post from the image and caption and append the post to the `PostController`s  `posts` property (think source of truth).  *The completion handler will be utilized with CloudKit integration*

 *Note: These CRUD functions will only work locally right now.
-We will integrate Cloudkit further along in the project*
+We will integrate CloudKit further along in the project*

 ### Wire Up Views